 To Make the Homemade Sushi Vinegar (Optional)

-• If you are not using a store-bought bottle of sushi vinegar (seasoned rice vinegar), follow this step.
+• If you are not using store-bought sushi vinegar (seasoned rice vinegar), follow this step.
 Combine the rice vinegar, sugar, and salt in a small saucepan.

 How to Make Sushi Rice 5

-• Bring it to almost simmer over medium-high heat.
-Whisk until the sugar is completely dissolved.
-You can also put the ingredients in a microwave-safe bowl and microwave for 1 minute, or until the sugar is dissolved.
+• Heat it over medium-high heat until it's nearly simmering, whisking until the sugar is dissolved.
+Alternatively, you can heat the ingredients in a microwave-safe bowl for 1 minute or until the sugar dissolves.
 Set aside to let it cool.

 How to Make Sushi Rice 6

-• If using a wooden sushi oke (also called hangiri), moisten it by running water over it, drain well, and dry it with a clean towel.
+• Moisten a wooden sushi oke (called hangiri) with running water, drain, and dry it with a clean towel.
 You can also use a large salad bowl or baking sheet lined with parchment paper.
-Tip: This wooden tub helps absorb excess moisture while a ceramic bowl can't.
+Tip: This wooden tub helps absorb excess moisture whereas a ceramic bowl cannot.

 How to Make Sushi Rice 7

-• When the rice is cooked, discard the used kombu (or repurpose it to make simmered kombu).
+• When the rice is done cooking, discard the used kombu (or repurpose it to make simmered kombu).

 How to Make Sushi Rice 8

-• Transfer the cooked rice into the sushi oke.
+• Transfer the hot cooked rice to the sushi oke.
 Spread out the rice evenly so it will cool faster.

 How to Make Sushi Rice 9

-• While it’s hot, pour the sushi vinegar over the rice.
+• While the rice is hot, pour the sushi vinegar over it.

 How to Make Sushi Rice 10

-• With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the sushi vinegar mixture and separate the chunks of rice.
-Do not stir or mix the rice because the grains may break and the rice will become mushy.
-While using this slicing motion, vigorously fan the rice with a paddle fan or another type of fan.
-Fanning takes away the excess moisture and makes the rice shine.
+• With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the vinegar mixture and separate the rice chunks.
+Do not use a stirring or mixing motion because the grains may break and make the rice mushy.
+At the same time, vigorously fan the rice with a paddle fan or another type of fan to cool it.
+Fanning wicks away the excess moisture and makes the rice shine.

 How to Make Sushi Rice 11

-• Then, gently flip the rice in between slices.
+• Gently flip the rice after every few slices.

 How to Make Sushi Rice 12